interdev7/flutter_text_sniffer/README.md

 - Interactive text segments that respond to user taps.
 - Styling options for both matching and non-matching text.
 - Support for custom match builders to define the appearance of detected patterns.
-- Max line truncation with ellipsis for overflowing text.

 ## Installation